-NOW, THEREFORE, BE IT RESOLVED that the Conference of Chief Justices and the Conference of State Court Administrators reaffirm the importance of the federal Legal Services Corporation and call upon all members of Congress to live up to our nation's promise of "Equal Justice Under Law," to oppose any proposal to cut funding for the federal Legal Services Corporation, and to support increased funding of the Corporation to the level necessary to provide critically needed services to low-income Americans.
+NOW, THEREFORE, BE IT RESOLVED that the Conference of Chief Justices and the Conference of State Court Administrators reaffirm the importance of the federal Legal Services Corporation and calls upon all members of Congress to fulfill our nation's promise of "Equal Justice Under Law," by restoring funding for the federal Legal Services Corporation to the level necessary to provide critically needed services to low-income and vulnerable Americans.

-Adopted as proposed by the CCJ/COSCA Access, Fairness and Public Trust Committee at the 2011 Annual Meeting on August 3, 2011.
+Adopted as proposed by the CCJ/COSCA Access, Fairness and Public Trust Committee at the 2012 Midyear Meeting on February 1, 2012.